Injuries abroad proving expensive for uninsured brits

 A new study has found that the most expensive places for an uninsured Brit to suffer an injury are the US and Canada.
 The study looked at winter sports particularly, with treatment for a broken leg costing £26,000 (USD$40,000) in the US and £15,000 (CAD$28,000) in Canada.
 After America and Canada, Austria and Switzerland came next in the rankings.

-The study, which was commissioned by Allianz Global Assistance UK and the Ski Club of Great Britain, found that of all the claims made in the US and Canada by uninsured Brits, the most expensive was for a head injury suffered in Canada – an injury that cost the individual more than £145,000 (almost CAD$280,000) in medical and transport costs.
+The study, which was commissioned by Allianz Global Assistance UK and the Ski Club of Great Britain, studied all the claims made in the US and Canada by uninsured Brits.
+The most expensive was for a head injury suffered in Canada.
+This is an injury that cost the individual more than £145,000 (almost CAD$280,000) in medical and transport costs.

 “results are enough to give you a chill”